Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Theoretical Analysis

 \section{Theoretical Analysis}

-In \cite{vukobratovic2012unequal}, the authors give the corresponding decoding probabilities of NOW and EW-UEP strategies for each importance levels as a function of the number of received packets in each class.
-In this section, we assume for simplicity that the entries of the matrix are zero mean and with variance $\sigma_{A_n}^2$ and $\sigma_{B_p}^2$ in each sub-block, so that $\mathbb{E} \Big[ \big| \big| \Cv_{np} \big| \big|_F^2 \Big] = MUQ \sigma_{A_n}^2 \sigma_{B_p}^2$.
-Let us denote the probability of receiving $w$ packets from $W$ workers at time $t$ by $P_{N(t)}(w)$ which is simply calculated by
+In \cite{vukobratovic2012unequal}, the authors give the corresponding decoding probabilities of NOW and EW-UEP strategies for each importance level as a function of the number of received packets in each class.
+In this section, we assume for simplicity that the entries of the matrices are zero mean and with variance $\sigma_{A_n}^2$ and $\sigma_{B_p}^2$ in each sub-block, and they are uncorrelated, so that $\mathbb{E} \Big[ \|\Cv_{np} \|_F^2 \Big] = MUQ \sigma_{A_n}^2 \sigma_{B_p}^2$.
+Let us denote the number of encoded matrix products received at time $t$ by $N(t)$, then the probability of receiving $w$ packets from $W$ workers at time $t$ is $P_{N(t)}(w)$, which is simply calculated as

-From \cite[eq.
-5]{vukobratovic2012unequal}, we obtain a bound on the decoding probabilities of NOW-UEP strategy for each importance level as a function of received matrices as
+From \cite[Eq.
+5]{vukobratovic2012unequal}, we obtain a bound (which is achievable with large field sizes) on the decoding probabilities of NOW-UEP strategy for each importance level as a function of received matrices as

 where $\mathbf{n} = [n_{1},n_{2},\ldots,n_{L}]$, $k_{l}$ is the number of packets in class $l$ and $\onev(\cdot)$ is the indicator function, and